 Existing room to be used for a listening room or home theater in a home.
 Bedrooms are not directly next to this room but are close enough that sound transmission is an issue.

 Level 1 Soundproofing

 - Insulate the walls.
 This is not expensive to do and will give a nice performance gain.
-The walls now become absorbers in the bass and also do not transmit mid and high frequencies in either direction.
+The walls now absorbs sound in lower frequencies/bass and also do not transmit mid and high frequencies in either direction.
 The walls also now do not ring like a big drum.